BUILD

 Cross-tier ABI

-Daemons, beasts, and critters should evolve without a flag day.
+Daemons, beasts, and critters run today.
+Moving a behavior cleanly across tiers without a flag day is ongoing.

 Anti-entropy

-Realm peers need clean store-and-forward convergence after drift or partition.
+Realm peers need clean store-and-forward convergence after drift or partition, especially over light-lagged links.

 Trust models

 Verifiable randomness has a reference creature.
-Consensus and weighting remain deployment models.
+Consensus and weighting stay injected, deployment-chosen models.